 With the growing popularity of simple-to-use software programs like Garageband and online recording, it's almost certain that more people will record their own music in the future.

-For more information about recording sessions and related topics, check out the links on the next page.
+For more information about recording sessions and related topics, check out the links below.